malazan-dev/gotm_network/README.md

-# gotm_network
+# malazan_character_interactions
-Network cluster analysis for Steven Erikson's Gardens of the Moon
+Network cluster analysis for Steven Erikson's Gardens of the Moon, Deadhouse Gates